 How many types of port charges are there?

 There are several port charges.
-Some are unavoidable like dues on goods and terminal handling charges.
-Other charges are early arrival charge, later arrival charge, cancellation charge and demurrage and detention charge.
+Some are unavoidable, like dues on goods and terminal handling charges.
+Other charges are early arrival charge, later arrival charge, cancellation charge, demurrage and detention charge.

 How to avoid port charges for shipping containers?